Archive for June, 2010

 The top 324 finishers in the original pool of 3,097 players were awarded cash prizes.
 Some of the other top finishers were former WSOP bracelet winners.

-It was thought that when the unlawful Internet gambling enforcement act went into effect on June 1, that playing at the best online casinos in the United States would be dramatically impacted.
+It was thought that when the unlawful Internet gambling enforcement act went into effect on June 1, that playing at the best would be dramatically impacted.
 But New Hampshire has found a creative method for circumventing the law.

 Many gaming proponents noted that the act overlooked both horse racing operators and lottery groups who also offer gambling services.